 - Since 01.02.1993 Head of the Department of Adult and Pediatric Otolaryngology at the Hannover Medical School.
 Expansion of the Cochlear Implantation Program in the international leading center.
-Currently, it performs about 500 implants per year in children and adults.
+Currently, about 500 implants are performed in children and adults per year.
 Development of fundamental and clinical research in the field of cochlear implants, implantable hearing aids and conventional hearing aids.

 - 2003 Establishment of the German Hearing Center in Hanover for comprehensive care for patients with hearing impairment, including clinical studies.